The localization of orthogonal calculus with respect to homology: Introduction

 \subsection{Acknowledgements}

-This work has benefited from helpful conversations and comments from D.~Barnes, T.~Barthel, and J.~Williamson.
+This work has benefited from helpful conversations and comments from D.~Barnes, T.~Barthel, G.~Heuts, I.~Moerdijk and J.~Williamson.
 We are particularly grateful to S.~Balchin for reading an earlier version of this material.
-We thank the Max Plank Institute for Mathematics for its hospitality.
+We extend our thanks to the meticulous referee who has greatly enhanced this article by taking (in their own words) ``a long time'' to check the numerous technical results.
+We also thank the Max Plank Institute for Mathematics for its hospitality during part of the writing process.